Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Vanessa Cerda over 2 years ago
+Vanessa Cerda almost 3 years ago

 I strongly oppose school closures.
 Funds have already been taken away from libraries and recreational centers, why do you, OUSD, want to continue to disenfranchise the Black community, schools is all that’s left in our communities.
 You’ve already taken so much, why more?!
 For some, these schools are the only place to have a hot meal or the only times some feel safe.
 PLEASE just stop hurting our communities, our communities are already suffering from so much pain.
 Get funding from elsewhere, don’t take it from our future generations who are already hurting!